 - Counsel Roles and Leadership in Government [GOL 710] (3 credit hours) This course provides a comprehensive look at the major functions of government lawyers.
 Heavy emphasis is placed upon exploring the question of “who is the client?” and upon developing knowledge and skills in working with other managerial stakeholders within agencies and with external stakeholders such as OMB, Congress, and other agencies.
-The course is offered on a 2-week intensive basis before commencement of the externship; part of the course is intended to help students maximize the externship experience.
+The course is offered on a 1-week intensive basis before commencement of the externship with some additional evenings during the semester; part of the course is intended to help students maximize the externship experience.
 Credit hours awarded for this course also serve as credit toward the JD degree.

 - Ethics in Government [GOL 720] (2 credit hours) This course offers a detailed introduction to the Office of Government Ethics, designated agency ethics officials (DAEO’s), and the Standards of Ethical Conduct.
 Students also explore broader ethical concepts as well as compare formal government ethics with other ethical systems, including the Model Rules of Professional Conduct.
 The course runs during the externship semester, with class sessions held one evening each week.
 Credit hours awarded for this course also serve as credit toward the JD degree.